Solidity-Nirvana/Easy/README.md

 curl -L https://foundry.paradigm.xyz | bash
 ```

-After running this command, close your terminal and open a new instance, then run the command to install foundry-rs:
+After running this command, close your terminal and open a new instance, then run this command to install foundry-rs:

 ```
 foundryup